-- A. The Architect will issue Change Orders on AIA Form G701 for signatures of parties as provided in the Conditions of the Contract. - B. On fixed price Change Orders, changes in Contract Sum and Contract Time will be based on the PMR and the Contractor's quotation as accepted by the District. - C. On time and material Change Orders, changes in Contract Sum and Contract Time will be determined by the District and Architect from the Contractor's data.
+- A. The Owner will issue Change Orders on a form with all requirements of AIA Form G701 represented for signatures of parties as provided in the Conditions of the Contract. - B. On fixed price Change Orders, changes in Contract Sum and Contract Time will be based on the PMR and the Contractor's quotation as accepted by the District. - C. On time and material Change Orders, changes in Contract Sum and Contract Time will be determined by the District and Architect from the Contractor's data.